team-school-connect/school-connect/README.md

 	-   Can only be created by a school account

-	-   As CRUD abilities for calendar events, classes and clubs
+	-   Has CRUD abilities for calendar events, classes and clubs

 3. School Account